linode/docs/docs/applications/configuration-management/introductin-to-jinja/index.md

     {% set var_name = myvalue %}

-  Follow [Python naming coventions](https://www.python.org/dev/peps/pep-0008/?#naming-conventions) when creating variable names.
+  Follow [Python naming conventions](https://www.python.org/dev/peps/pep-0008/?#naming-conventions) when creating variable names.
 If the variable is assigned at the top level of a template, the assignment is exported and available to be imported by other templates.

-  Any value generated by a salt [template variable](#template-variables) library function can be assigned to a new variable.
+  Any value generated by a Salt [template variable](#template-variables) library function can be assigned to a new variable.

     {% set username = salt['user.info']('username') %}